BIOP/ijp-imagetoatlas/installation.md

 ### 3. Install of Elastix / Transformix

 For automated registration, ABBA uses the [elastix](https://github.com/SuperElastix/elastix) software, which is independent of Fiji.
 The location of Elastix (and of its companion transformix) should be specified in Fiji in order for ABBA to use it.
-The best way is thus to install elastix and transformix on your local machine, as [explained below](installation.md#3a-local-installation-of-elastix).

-If you do not manage to install elastix and transformix, don't give up yet!
-We provide a free public server [snappy.epfl.ch](https://snappy.epfl.ch/) which can perform automated registrations remotely.
-However, if your registration tests are successful, it is strongly advised to install elastix on your local computer.

-#### 3a.
-Local installation of elastix

 * Download the [latest release of elastix for your OS](https://github.com/SuperElastix/elastix/releases/tag/5.0.1).
 This documentation has been tested for elastix 5.0.1, a later version should also work.
 * Unzip it somewhere convenient ( `C` drive on windows; `Applications` for Mac )